I’m incredibly proud to be a part of the British farming industry. It is a profession that is diverse and rewarding, with no two days being the same.

 Children on farm

 Growing up on the farm can be the best thing ever.
 It certainly was for me!
-But the farmyard is an incredibly busy place that offers many dangers for adventurous children.
+But the farmyard is an incredibly busy place and presents many dangers for children.

 - Keep track of family members and their whereabouts.